mishalhossin/Discord-AI-Chatbot/README.md

 - `girlfriend` : Luna, a caring and empathetic friend who is always there to lend a helping hand and engage in meaningful conversations 🤗
 - `suzume` : Suzume makes each conversation seductive, promiscuous, sensual, explicit, unique and tailored to the user's specific needs 😳🔥
 - `assist`:  Vanilla GPT with no personality is a reliable and neutral companion. 🤖

+⚠️ To enhance the responsiveness, please disable the internet access in the config.yml file.

 </details>